Dark Mode Light Mode

 All my friends were like “self-employed” businessmen, in a way, looking for opportunities.
 And because of this, every day, new opportunities occurred.
 Opportunities like these came almost every week which I just loved because I’ve been self-employed all my life:

-These message just came in without any introduction what so ever, it was like bro come to Chengdu to work here.
+These messages just came in without any introduction whatsoever, it was like bro, come to Chengdu to work here.

 One time I was on my way to Shanghai to talk about a new job someone sent me; “Hey bro move to Qongqing you can work at Tencent as a music director for games”.
 I was thinking, but I’m on my way to Shanghai to talk about a new job, this is crazy!